GU4243-ADS/Spring2018/Additional_Docs/Class_1_31.md

 # A Note to Python Users

 Since much of the emphasis of Project 1 is on reproducibility and we are asking for a peer review, it would be nice if you incorporate your Python into an R Notebook and include necessary Python installation instruction in the appendix for your reader.
-(This won't be necessaray for all projects.)
+(This won't be necessary for all projects.)

 # Some Handy Packages/Functions